SamikshaLakshman/agroinsight/README.md

   `sessionStorage` only (never `localStorage`), per spec.
 Axios automatically attaches `Authorization: Bearer <token>` and refreshes on 401.
-- **Weather**: fetched live from OpenWeatherMap based on the user's profile city; falls back to fixed averages if the API key is missing or the call fails, so recommendations never break.
-- **ML pipeline**: trained once via `train_models.py`, not retrained per request.
-Random Forest currently wins by cross-validated F1, but the best model is auto-selected and recorded in `metrics.json` — re-running training after a dataset change can change which model wins.
+- **Weather**: Weather information is automatically retrieved from the OpenWeather API based on the user's selected city.
+Current weather conditions and historical weather information are used where supported by the configured API endpoint.
+If the API is unavailable, fallback values ensure uninterrupted recommendations.
+- **ML pipeline**: The system evaluates three supervised learning models (KNN, Random Forest, and XGBoost) using Accuracy, Precision, Recall, F1-Score, and Cross-Validation F1.
+Based on these evaluation metrics, Random Forest is automatically selected as the production model and is used for crop prediction.
+The selected model and evaluation metrics are stored in `metrics.json`, allowing retraining with updated datasets when required.
 - **PWA**: app shell precached for offline install; all `/api/*` calls remain `NetworkOnly` as specified, so predictions/auth never serve stale cached data.
 - **i18n**: every UI string (nav, forms, results, explanations, dashboards) is translated via `react-i18next`; `en.json`/`kn.json` keys are 1:1.
+- Interactive dashboard comparing Accuracy, Precision, Recall, F1 Score and Cross-Validation F1 across KNN, Random Forest and XGBoost.
+- Research Dashboard containing SHAP, LIME and comparative explainability analysis.
 ---

 ## 7. Production Deployment Checklist